NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 > Big cleanup!

-> Introducing the terms catalog zone consumer and catalog zone producer
+> Introducing the terms catalog consumer and catalog producer

 > Reorganized topics to create a more coherent whole